5 Supervised learning

 for _ in range(2):

 We must also consider practical constraints on the function class.
 We need an efficient algorithm to actually compute the function in the class that minimizes the training error.
 This point should not be underestimated!
-The success of modern deep learning, for example, is in large part due to hardware developments that make certain parallelizable operations more efficient.
+The success of modern deep learning, for example, is in large part due to hardware developments that have made certain operations more efficient than others.

-Example 4.5 (Quadratic functions) As a third example of a parameterized function class, consider the class of quadratic functions, i.e. polynomials of degree \(2\).
-This is a three-dimensional function space, since we can describe any quadratic \(p\) as
+Example 5.5 (Quadratic functions) consider the class of quadratic functions, i.e. polynomials of degree \(2\).
+This is a three-dimensional function space (\(D = 3\)), since we can describe any quadratic \(p\) as

 where \(a, b, c\) are the three parameters.
 We could also use a different parameterization:

-Note that the choice of parameterization can impact the performance of the chosen fitting method.
-What is the derivative of the first expression with respect to \(a, b, c\)?
-Compare this to the derivative of the second expression with respect to \(a', b', c'\).
-This shows that gradient-based fitting methods may change their behavior depending on the parameterization.
+Exercise 5.2 (Parameterization matters) Note that the choice of parameterization can impact the performance of the chosen fitting method.
+What is the derivative of eq.
+5.9 with respect to \(a, b, c\)?
+Compare this to the derivative of eq.
+5.10 with respect to \(a', b', c'\).
+This shows that gradient-based fitting methods may change their behaviour depending on the parameterization.

-Using a parameterized function class allows us to reframe the ERM problem Equation 4.1 in terms of optimizing over the parameters instead of over the functions they represent:
+Using a parameterized function class allows us to reframe the ERM problem def.
+5.3 in terms of optimizing over the parameters instead of over the functions they represent:

 In general, optimizing over a finite-dimensional space is much, much easier than optimizing over an infinite-dimensional space.